Black Americans are underrepresented in residential care communities, AP/CNHI News analysis finds

 Nearly half of Americans over 65 will pay for some version of long-term health care, the landscape of which is quickly transitioning away from nursing homes and toward community living situations

-Norma Upshaw, 82, was living alone south of Nashville, when her doctor said she needed to start in-home dialysis.
+Norma Upshaw was living alone south of Nashville when her doctor said she needed to start in-home dialysis.

 They couldn’t find either, so Upshaw’s daughter built a small apartment onto her home.